battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 Right ["ford","prefect","packs","pack307"]
 ```

 We need a way to tell the parser where to stop.
 That can be done with the `manyTill` parser that runs a parser until another parser matches.
-The problem is that the parser works greedily - so any character that matches a parser and is therefor already consumed stays consumed, even if the parser fails later.
-We can circumvent this by using the `try` statement that makes the parser only consume input when it's fully executed.
+If we want to check for more than one parser, we can use `choice` which expects a list of parsers and tries them consecutively.
+The problem is that parsers works greedily - so any character that matches a parser and is therefor already consumed stays consumed, even if the parser should eventually fail.
+We can circumvent this by using `try` which makes the parser only consume input when it's fully executed.

 ```
 customization = do